Frequently Asked Question

 Their washing machine has a top-loading horizontal axis design

-which means that you can load your clothes as you normally do from the top,
+which means that you can load your clothes as you normally do from the

-causes much less ware and tear on your clothes.
+and therefore causes much less ware and tear on your clothes.

 The substantially improved wash performance is due primarily

-to the fact that it uses a hexagonal (six sided) shaped clothes basket which
+to the fact that it uses a hexagonal (six sided) shaped clothes basket

-passive pump between the two containers which pulses the wash water through
+a passive pump between the two containers which pulses the wash water through

 the clothes load six times per revolution.
 Existing H-axis washers use a